Llyfrs/torn-check-list/README.md

 If the API key is invalid you will be informed about it.
 When the API key is valid it will be saved to setting.json and auto-inserted in to the field next time.
 You will be still required to press the button.

 ## Number of API calls
 Right now the app updates every 30 seconds making 3 API calls.
+Every 10 custome task will add 1 more API.

 # List of all generated task.